schmelczer/great-ai/examples/README.md

-# Train Domain classifier from the [semantic scholar dataset](https://api.semanticscholar.org/corpus)
+# Train Domain classifier on the [semantic scholar dataset](https://api.semanticscholar.org/corpus)

 ## Upload the dataset (or a part of it) to shared infrastructure